frederikespersen/OrthoIDP/README.md

 # OrthoIDP
 A bachelor's project on the effect of amino acid content and arrangement on the structures of IDP orthologs.

+## Contents
+The directory contains:
+- `data`: Histone terminal IDR sequences and jupyter notebook for data collection and processing
+- `analysis`: Collection of investigations of the data